nwtime/ntpwww/content/en/archives/4.2.6-series/ntpd.md

 #### Description

 The <tt>ntpd</tt> program is an operating system daemon that synchronizes the system clock to remote NTP time servers or local reference clocks.
-It is a complete implementation of of the Network Time Protocol (NTP) version 4, but also retains compatibility with version 3, as defined by RFC-1305, and version 1 and 2, as defined by RFC-1059 and RFC-1119, respectively.
+It is a complete implementation of the Network Time Protocol (NTP) version 4, but also retains compatibility with version 3, as defined by RFC-1305, and version 1 and 2, as defined by RFC-1059 and RFC-1119, respectively.
 The program can operate in any of several modes, as described on the [Association Management](/archives/4.2.6-series/assoc) page, and with both symmetric key and public key cryptography, as described on the [Authentication Options](/archives/4.2.6-series/manyopt) page.

 The <tt>ntpd</tt> program ordinarily requires a configuration file.
 However a client can discover remote servers and configure them automatically.
 This makes it possible to deploy a fleet of workstations without specifying configuration details specific to the local environment.
 Further details are on the [Automatic Server Discovery](/archives/4.2.6-series/manyopt) page.